Skip to content

 7.1 If a student believes they have valid grounds for appeal, there are three stages they should follow:

-1. Early Resolution (before making a formal Appeal): students should firstly raise the matter informally at a local level with the relevant Module/Course Team or School, as soon as it arises.
+1. Early Resolution (before making a formal Appeal): students should firstly raise the matter informally at a local level with the relevant Module/Course Team or School, as soon as the issue arises.
+See section 9 for more details.

-3. Review: if the student remains dissatisfied with the response to their formal academic appeal, they can request a review.
+3. Review: if the student remains dissatisfied with the response to their formal academic appeal, they can request a review, subject to meeting the grounds noted in section 11.4 of this procedure.

 8. Timescales

-8.4 Time Period for consideration of an Appeal: the University will endeavour to process academic appeals as quickly as possible, and to complete the processing of a formal appeal and any associated review within 90 calendar days.
-Within that 90-calendar day timeframe, students must meet any University deadlines for the submission of documentation and attending meetings.
+8.1 The University will endeavour to process academic appeals as quickly as possible, and to complete the processing of a formal appeal and any associated review within 90 calendar days.
+Within that 90 calendar day timeframe, students must meet any University deadlines for the submission of documentation and attending meetings.
 There may occasionally be circumstances when the timeframe needs to be extended for different stages of the procedure for good reason, particularly if the appeal is complex, extensive, or was submitted at a time when key staff are away from the University.
 If this is the case, the student will be notified and regularly informed of progress.

 9. Early Resolution (Before making a Formal Academic Appeal)

-9.1 Before considering whether or not there are grounds for a formal appeal, it is important that the student firstly discusses the matter with the appropriate staff from the relevant Module or Course Team, or School, to see if any informal resolution can be achieved.
+9.1 Before considering whether there are grounds for a formal appeal, it is important that the student firstly discusses the matter with the appropriate staff from the relevant School e.g. the Module Tutor, or Academic Course Leader etc, to see if any informal resolution can be achieved.
+The student may also wish to seek independent advice from the Student’s Union.

 10. Formal Academic Appeal

-10.2 On the Academic Appeals Form, the student must make a full statement of the grounds for appeal and provide appropriate supporting evidence.
-This may include copies of relevant email correspondence to and from staff concerning your issue, death certificates, medical certification of health conditions affecting you (if it is relevant to the issues raised) etc. Students must avoid disclosing personal data of another person/s in their appeal unless they have been given permission by them to do so.
-Students should also outline how they have attempted to resolve the matter informally at a local level, and what remedy they are seeking to their formal appeal.
+10.3 On the Academic Appeals Form, the student must clearly detail the issue and the grounds for appeal and provide appropriate supporting evidence.
+This may include copies of relevant email correspondence to and from staff concerning the issue, death certificates, medical certification of health conditions affecting the student (if it is relevant to the issues raised) etc. Students must avoid disclosing personal data of another person/s in their appeal unless they have been given permission by them to do so.
+If there are concerns about the authenticity of evidence the Governance and Legal team may need to take steps to verify the evidence.
+If it is found that the evidence is not genuine the matter may be referred for investigation under the relevant University procedure.
+Students should clearly outline on the form how they have attempted to resolve the matter informally at School level, and what remedy they are seeking to their formal appeal.

-10.3 It is the responsibility of the student to ensure that they raise all relevant issues and that they provide all the necessary information and supporting documentation at the point of submission.
-The Governance and Secretariat Services Team may ask the student to provide further information or evidence and will set an appropriate time limit for this to be made available by the student.
+10.4 It is the responsibility of the student to ensure that they raise all relevant issues and that they provide all the necessary information and supporting documentation at the point of submission.

 11. Consideration of Formal Appeal by Academic Appeals Group

-11.1 An Academic Appeals Group consisting of the Deputy Vice-Chancellor (or nominee), the Head of Governance and Secretariat Services (or nominee), an elected Officer of the Students’ Union and an Officer of the Governance and Secretariat Services Team will meet at the earliest opportunity to discuss the formal appeal.
-No members of the Academic Appeals Group will have a connection with the student, or be part of the School involved in the appeal, or had any prior involvement in the case (with the exception of Governance and Secretariat Services advising the student on the academic appeals process).
+11.1 An Academic Appeals Group consisting of the Chief Operating Officer (or nominee) ,the Head of Governance and Legal (or nominee), and an elected Officer of the Students’ Union will meet at the earliest opportunity to discuss the formal appeal.
+No members of the Academic Appeals Group will have a connection with the student or be part of the School involved in the appeal or had any prior involvement in the case (with the exception of the Governance and Legal team advising the student on the academic appeals process).

 11.2 The Academic Appeals Group will reach a decision with the following possible outcomes:

-11.3 The Head of Governance and Secretariat Services or nominee will inform the student of the outcome of the Academic Appeals Group via email normally within 5 working days of the meeting.
-The decision of the Academic Appeals Group will be communicated to the Chair of the Board of Examiners / Award and Progression Panel at the same time as the student is informed.
+11.3 The Head of Governance and Legal or nominee will inform the student of the outcome of the Academic Appeals Group via letter sent by email normally within 5 working days of the meeting.
+The decision of the Academic Appeals Group will be communicated to the Chair of the Board of Examiners/Award and Progression Panel at the same time as the student is informed.

 11.4 If an appeal is rejected as invalid by the Academic Appeals Group and a student is dissatisfied with the outcome, they may submit a request for review, providing they meet the grounds for this.
 The limited grounds for requesting a review are as follows:

-11.5 If a student wishes to request a review of the decision by the Academic Appeals Group, they must submit a request to the Pro Vice Chancellor Governance and Student Affairs by email (sent to: universitysecretary@glos.ac.uk) or by post (addressed to: Pro Vice Chancellor Governance and Student Affairs, University of Gloucestershire, Fullwood, The Park, Cheltenham, GL50 2RH) within 10 working days from the date of the decision of the Group.
-The student should specify the grounds on which they are specifying a review, why they disagree with the appeal outcome, and the remedy they are seeking.
-The Pro Vice Chancellor Governance and Student Affairs may delegate the review to an appropriate person; neither will have been involved at any previous stage.
+11.5 If a student wishes to request a review of the decision by the Academic Appeals Group, they must submit a request to the Head of Governance and Legal by email to [email protected] within 10 working days from the date of the decision of the Group.
+The student should specify the grounds on which they are requesting a review, why they disagree with the appeal outcome, and the remedy they are seeking.
+The Head of Governance and Legal will delegate the review to an appropriate person; neither will have been involved at any previous stage.

 11.6 The purpose of the review is to consider whether correct procedures were followed and whether the outcome was reasonable.
 At the review stage, the University would not normally consider the issues again or investigate the matter further.
-The Pro Vice Chancellor Governance and Student Affairs, or delegate, will base the decision on the written material submitted in relation to the formal appeal, a written statement of the outcome of the appeal, and the student’s written case for the review.
-New grounds of appeal or new evidence will not normally be considered at the review stage, unless there is new material evidence which the student was unable to provide earlier in the process, for valid reasons
+The reviewer will base the decision on the documentation considered by the Academic Appeals Group along with the student’s written case for the review.
+New grounds of appeal or new evidence will not normally be considered at the review stage, unless there is new relevant material evidence which the student was unable to provide earlier in the process for valid reasons.

-11.7 The Pro Vice Chancellor Governance and Student Affairs, or delegate, will communicate their decision to the student in writing as soon as possible and normally within 10 working days.
-The decision of the Pro Vice Chancellor Governance and Student Affairs, or delegate, will be final as far as the University’s internal procedures are concerned.
+11.7 The reviewer will communicate their decision to the student via letter sent by email as soon as possible and normally within 10 working days.
+The decision of the reviewer will be final as far as the University’s internal procedures are concerned.
 The student will receive a Completion of Procedures letter.
-If the student remains dissatisfied, they may apply for a review by the Office of the Independent Adjudicator, if their case is eligible under its Rules.
+If the student remains dissatisfied, they may apply for a review by the Office of the Independent Adjudicator (OIA), if their case is eligible under its Rules.

 12. In the event of an appeal being upheld by the Academic Appeals Group